pierrepo/PBxplore/doc/source/installation.rst

     `MDAnalysis <http://www.mdanalysis.org/>`_ [#]_ >= 0.11
         We use MDAnalysis to read Gromacs molecular dynamics trajectories.
         Many other trajectory files are also supported, see list `here <https://pythonhosted.org/MDAnalysis/documentation_pages/coordinates/init.html#id1>`_.

 Optionally, `PBxplore` can use the following packages:

     `Weblogo3 <http://weblogo.threeplusone.com/>`_ [#]_
         `Weblogo3` is required to create logo from PB sequences.
+It has to be installed by the user.

 Installing PBxplore
 -------------------

-The most straightforward way is to use `pip`:
+The most straightforward way is to use `pip`.
+It will also install the required dependencies:

 .. code-block:: bash